 Third, our confidential, one-page report overseen by a Board Certified Psychologist can immediately drop into your medical file (and we recommend it does).
 Try asking your MD to add a Lumosity game or “Which Angry Bird are You?” to your official records.

 Fourth, if your therapist or MD has a question about our findings or recommendations, we’ll be glad to speak with them.
 We’re local, we’re available, and we care.

 You.
 All rules of confidentiality apply, so you determine who gets to see.
 We recommend you share the report with your MD and therapist, but that’s your call.
 We’ll keep a secure copy of the results in our files for your return for a two-year HeadCheck or in case you have a mental health crisis that would benefit from the baseline scores.
 Again, that’s all up to you.

 That’s cheap for psychological assessment.
 For comparison – Pasadena neuropsychologists can charge up to $4000 to administer a full battery of tests that may take several days when there may not be a significant problem.
 How about a cheaper, quicker screening device to help determine whether or not you even need the whole shebang?
 To use a medical analogy; we’re like a routine blood screen, while they’re an MRI.
 Come here first to see if there’s anything to be concerned about.

 Is this a legal document?

 Yes, but.
 As a psychological screening protocol overseen by a licensed psychologist, this is an official, valid process that has a place in your medical records.
-But if you’re seeking an evaluation for worker’s compensation, child custody, educational or employment concerns, or any criminal or civil proceedings, we will gladly refer you to someone who conducts those assessments.
+But if you’re seeking an evaluation for worker’s compensation, disability, child custody, educational or employment concerns, or any criminal or civil proceedings, we will gladly refer you to someone who conducts those assessments.
 We are for people who are concerned about their mental health for the sake of their mental health, we aren’t the best fit for people seeking assessments for legal matters.

 Will you really come to my office?